What types of polished concrete do you offer?

 What type of flooring would you recommend for an industrial setting?

 If I’m building a new house and pouring a new slab, at what stage is it best to get the concrete polished?

-OzGrind should be consulted from the very early stages of the build – we have some information that you can give to your concreter which informs them of the best way to pour the slab for getting the best polished concrete results.
+OzGrind should be consulted from the very early stages of the build – we have some information that you can give to your concreter which advises them of the best way to pour the slab for getting the best polished concrete results.

-Will you do work rural & regional areas in Queensland?
+Will you do work in rural and regional areas in Queensland?

 Is polished concrete expensive?